jirayupeetakul-jay/jirayupeetakul-jay/README.md

 with the goal of developing a faster edge AI data acquisition device and model with centralized processing center.
 I also developed a compression algorithm for an array sensor and imager based on compressed sensing.

-I am a quick learner in programming and can quickly adapt to new languages.
+I am a quick learner of programming languages and can quickly adapt to new ones.
-Hiring me is well worth the cost.
+Hiring me is well worth the investment.

 If you have any questions, please do not hesitate to contact me.